Ngorongoro Conservation Area

-Ngorongoro Conservation Are is among the world’s breath taking natural wonders with a breathtaking setting and one of the places to see the big five.
+One of the world’s breathtaking natural wonders with a breathtaking setting and one of the places to see the big five.
 Once a giant volcano, Ngorongoro Crater in northern Tanzania is the only unbroken volcanic caldera found in the whole world.
 It is believed that before its explosion it was more elevated than Mt.
 Kilimanjaro, the highest pinnacle of Mount Kilimanjaro.

 The crater together with the surrounding highlands makes one of Africa’s most unique and beautiful regions.
 The craters make a stunning background to several of the majority rich and fertile grazing grounds in Africa.
 The walls of the crater rim are steep and soar 400 to 610m high giving off an incredible natural drama as predators and prey pursue and graze their way into the open grasslands, acacia woodlands and swamps on the crater base, giving off a wonderful spectacle.